Posted on: December 25, 2014

 Great examples of gamification are customer/loyalty reward programs, where a user collects points/badges/levels, which accumulate through use and can be put towards prizes and other rewards.
 Airmiles is a prime example of this.

 With the continued expansion of ecommerce businesses, gamification has been evolving.
 I’ve been particularly impressed with the creativity involved in gamifying certain products.
-I’ve outlined 3 of my favorite examples below.
+I’ve outlined 3 of my favourite examples below.

-1) Look At Me – Teaching autistic children social skills
+Look At Me – Teaching Autistic Children Social Skills

 The first example is an app called “Look At Me” from technology giant Samsung.
 Look At Me is, in essence, a series of short games that teach autistic children to look at faces, read facial expressions and understand emotional responses.
 A team of clinical psychologists, cognitive psychologists, and psychiatrists designed the app, which is currently undergoing clinical testing.
 It contains gamified activities (through the use of points, rewards, and missions) which has the child interacting with a parent via the tablet’s built-in camera and viewfinder, see video below.